Subway Store Manager

 What's minimum wage at a Subway in Australia?

-Asked by JF54 almost 10 years ago
+Asked by JF54 over 10 years ago

 The rate of pay changes depending on wether you are full time, part time or casual.
 And your pay starts when you are 15 years of age, and minimum wage goes up each year until you turn 21.